ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-MISCELLANEOUS.
-Dr. Millingen, the
-surgeon who attended Lord Byron in his
-last illness, died at Constantinople on
-the 1st inst.
-The Daily News
-correspondent says that Dr. Millingen
-had written an account of his
-intercourse with Byron, which he
-intended to publish, but all his papers
-were burned in the great fire at Pera in
-1870, and he never re-wrote his
-reminiscences.
-A large sperm whale, over
-60 feet in length, has been found on the
-&#x27; shore about 20 miles west of
-Macdonnell Bay.
-It was broken in two.
 The pain caused by the sting of a plant
 or insect is the result of a certain
 amount of acid poison injected into the